Eliot-Roxbergh/notes_pinephone/README.md

 **How to buy**

 The phone works and only costs 199$ (total to Sweden 270$, incl.
 VAT and shipping) (quad core, 3GB ram) [1].
 There are also accessories like an attachable keyboard [2] as well as replacement parts and batteries.
+In Sweden, similar replacement batteries can also be purchased here [6], price at time of writing is 200 SEK, these batteries are supposed to fit according to the Pine wiki.

-Only purchase if you have some Linux experience.
+Only purchase if you have some Linux experience (at least some initial configuration is necessary, and there are still bugs as mentioned here [7].
 If you buy used or on sale, make sure to get the latest board revision (currently 1.2b).
 Note the differences between releases HW [3], e.g. v1.1 discharges even when turned off ([4]) and it cannot use USB-C hubs w/o hardware hack.
 In case you have an older version you probably want to buy the most recent mainboard in the pine64 store [5], to replace it and get rid of these problems (and to get 3GB ram from 2GB).